 Ciner is featured in W Magazine’s iconic July issue with Angelina Jolie and Brad Pitt shot by Steven Kline.
 In this famous story “Domestic Bliss”, Angelina wears Ciner earrings in several of the photographs.

-2015 sees the launch of CINER’s first website.
+2015 saw the launch of Ciner’s first website.

 Since Day 1

-Today, 125-years later, CINER remains family owned and operated business and the only surviving costume jewelry company left in New York City that designs, manufactures, and produces each piece by hand at a single site!
+Today, 126-years later, CINER remains family owned and operated, and the only surviving fine costume jewelry company left that designs, manufactures, and produces each piece by hand, all in its New York City atelier.